GaLaXy102/xapi-toolkit/README.md

 |   `REGISTRY_UPLOAD_HOST`   | Registry für Upload des Docker-Images, ggf. mit Port |
 |   `REGISTRY_UPLOAD_USER`   | Nutzername für Push des Docker-Images                |
 | `REGISTRY_UPLOAD_PASSWORD` | Passwort für Push des Docker-Images                  |

+## Developers and Administrators

+Remember to make `dev` your default application profile while developing.
+Like that, automatic seeding will happen.

+In the Docker Image, the `prod` profile is active by default.

+Tests can activate the `test` profile as they wish.